 Each of our short-listed riders for the professional rider of the year award have hit the headlines this year, for all the right reasons — and are a real inspiration to the rest of us.
-The award winner will be revealed at the H&H Awards dinner at Ascot Racecourse on 2 November.
+The award winner was revealed at the H&H Awards dinner at Ascot Racecourse on 2 November.

-Nicola Wilson, eventer
+*WINNER* Nicola Wilson, eventer

 This ever-popular rider — always polite, with a smile for everyone — has been a frequent and reliable British team member since 2009, when she and Opposition Buzz first acted as pathfinders.
 Since then, she has won European team gold twice, plus bronze and silver, Olympic team silver and world team gold.
 But this year, Nicola has surpassed all her achievements with her first individual medal — a bronze at the European Championships in Strzegom on Bulana.
 The pair were seventh after dressage, moved up to fourth by finishing just one second over the cross-country time and then secured the team gold with a showjumping clear under pressure.